-If you’re a disabled person and you have a job, you may have come across a number of scenarios that have left you feeling a little baffled and little aggrieved.
+If you’re a disabled person and you have a job, you may have come across a number of scenarios that have left you feeling a little baffled and possibly a little aggrieved.

 Much like in everyday forms of life, disabled people often find themselves up against the elements and fighting just to be heard.

-Finding employment is often hard enough when you’re a wheelchair user – due to unspoken discrimination and inaccessible job opportunities – so when you do finally land yourself that perfect job, it’s infuriating to think that sometimes the problems don’t stop there.
+Finding employment is often hard enough when you’re a person with a disability.
+It’s especially true if you’re a wheelchair user – due to always unspoken, but often felt discrimination and job opportunities marred by inaccessible workplaces.
+So, when you do finally land yourself that perfect job, it’s infuriating to think that sometimes the problems don’t stop there.

-Here are five examples of things which all wheelchair users would hate within the workplace.
-Hopefully none of these things happen to you, and remember – these points are subjective, what might be annoying to you, may not be annoying to someone else.
-This article is designed just for a fun rundown of workplace mishaps and blunderous possibilities.
+Here are five examples of things all wheelchair users would probably hate within the workplace.
+Hopefully none of these things happen to you, but remember that these points are subjective – what might be annoying to you, may not be annoying to someone else.
+This article is designed just as a fun rundown of workplace mishaps and blunderous possibilities.

 Employers assuming you’ll take a lot of sick leave

 This is one point which can often prevent a disabled employee from even landing the job in the first place.
-For some reason, employers sometimes see a disabled individual and instantly assume that that person needs a lot of medical care, and will therefore likely be requesting time off work on a regular basis for hospital appointments and restbite care.
+For some reason, employers sometimes see a disabled individual and instantly assume that that person needs a lot of medical care and will therefore likely be requesting time off work on a regular basis for hospital appointments and medical care.

-It is so terribly incorrect to think that all disabled individuals have complex care needs, and if someone is carrying these assumptions towards a disabled work colleague, then this will most likely be highly aggravating for the disabled person.
+It is not just terribly incorrect to think that all disabled individuals have complex care needs, it’s discriminatory.
+And if someone is carrying these assumptions towards their disabled work colleague or their employee, then this will most likely be highly aggravating for the disabled person.
+It would be aggravating for anyone.

 Inappropriate desk height

-If you’re a wheelchair user and you have an office job, or at least a job which requires you to work at a desk – there’s nothing more annoying than arriving at work and finding that your desk is at an inappropriate height and is uncomfortable for you in your wheelchair.
-This is something which can easily be avoided – there are many adjustable desks out there on the market, and it’s not just something which can be an issue for disabled people – it’s also an issue if you’re tall, or short – so it’s better to have these inclusive office fittings for all people, not just wheelchair users.
+If you’re a wheelchair user and you have an office job, or at least a job which requires you to work at a desk, there’s nothing more annoying than arriving at work and finding that your desk is at an inappropriate height and is uncomfortable – or even impossible – for you to work in your wheelchair.
+Inappropriate desk height really can make simple tasks tedious, tiring or outright impossible for wheelchair users.
+This is something which can easily be avoided or remedied – there are many adjustable desks available out there, on the market.
+Besides, desk height is not something that can be an issue only for disabled people – it’s also an issue if you’re tall, or short.
+Either way, it’s so much better to have these inclusive office fittings.
+For all people, not just disabled workers or wheelchair users.

 Cluttered walkways through the office